akashacms/epub-guide/documents/1-introduction.html.md

 For example I routinely switch between a MacBook Pro (running Mac OS X) and a Chromebook that's been hacked (with Crouton) to run Linux.
 I have Node.js and AkashaCMS/AkashaEPUB installed on both systems, can edit the same files on either, use the same editing application on either, and use the same command line tools on either to build the book.
 If I'd been using a proper Word Processor to create this content, the Chromebook would have presented a serious challenge.

 AkashaEPUB rests on the shoulders of AkashaCMS - [akashacms.com](http://akashacms.com) - a Content Management System which produces static HTML websites.
 One day, while preparing content for an electric vehicle buyers guide - [greentransportation.info/guide/index.html](http://greentransportation.info/guide/index.html) - I had an inspired (or maybe crazy) thought to adapt AkashaCMS to produce EPUB files.
 Vaguely remembering that an EPUB file is just some HTML files with additional metadata, I realized that AkashaCMS can generate all those files.
 Within a few days I'd read enough of the specifications and sample EPUB's to get the first version of AkashaEPUB running, and to produce a sample EPUB.
 Since then the software and EPUB spec's have been gone over carefully, and the result is a simple-to-use system that's producing good EPUB's.
 Along the way it meant several useful architectural changes in AkashaCMS.
-This book is proof that AkashaEPUB does what it says on the lable, and that it's fairly easy to use.
+This book is proof that AkashaEPUB does what it says on the label, and that it's fairly easy to use.

 # Crafting books in the age of electronic books